Syn-McJ/TFClassify-Unity/README.md

 # What

-This is an example of using model trained with Tensorflow in Unity application for inference.
+This is an example of using model trained with Tensorflow in Unity application for image classification.
 It's a quick port of [TF Classify example](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/android) from Tensorflow repo, using [TensorflowSharp](https://github.com/migueldeicaza/TensorFlowSharp) for gluing it all together.

 # How